How to Plan for A Recession in 2025

 Start creating an emergency fund as soon as possible, as high unemployment is one of the direct effects of a recession.
 Financial planning is vital to help you weather any economic uncertainty.
 You will want to save enough money to cover your basic needs, housing and food in case you lose your job or your company reduces your working hours.

 Generally, you want at least 3-6 months of expenses saved in an emergency fund to fall back on in the event of a job loss or other emergency.
-Try to set up an automated savings plan through online transfers to your savings account on your payday so that you don’t miss out on putting aside this earmarked savings as a rainy day fund.
+Try to set up an automated savings plan through online transfers to your savings account on your payday so that you don’t miss out on putting aside this amount each pay period.

 Strengthen Your Resume and Broaden Your Skills